SamaherData/A-Study-on-Identified-Factors-that-Affect-Student-Academic-Performance-using-Data-Mining-Techniques/README.md

 **Introduction:**

 Education has a paramount role in the development and progress of the countries.
 It enhances the ability to understand all human right and responsibilities.
 Longitudinal data appear in education with repeated measurements that study the variation within and among student grades of student performance.
-The student performance assessment plays a vital role in fostering economic growth.
-Talking about the Portuguese educational, in particular, Portugal was at the lower end tail among European countries due to the high student failure rate of 40%.
-While the Europeans union average was 15%, this research applies machine learning techniques to forecast student dropout in Portugal.
+This project applies machine learning techniques to forecast student dropout in Portugal.
 Furthermore, to identify the factors that are associated with student and their environment that may affect their performance to help students identify their weakness and strengths.

 **Dataset Description**